QuantitativeEcologyLab/ndvi-stochasticity/to-do.md

 # PRIORITY

-- test aggregation with arctic example (plot preds vs preds for original model and aggregated):
+- clean each raster by removing values > 0.99 quantile for a given month and area?
 - run afrotropics next, then islands

 - need to re-run scripts: